gjbex/worker/README.md

-If a work item uses threading, the execution of a `worker` job is very similar to that of a hybrid MPI/OpenMP application, and in compbination with CPU sets, similar measures should be taken to ensure efficient execution.  `worker` supports this through the `-threaded` flag.
+If a work item uses threading, the execution of a `worker` job is very similar to that of a hybrid MPI/OpenMP application, and in compbination with CPU sets, similar measures should be taken to ensure efficient execution.  `worker` supports this through the `-threaded` option.
-For example, assume a compute node has 20 cores, and a work item runs efficiently usinng 4 threads, then the following resource specification would be appropriate:
+For example, assume a compute node has 20 cores, and a work item runs efficiently using 4 threads, then the following resource specification would be appropriate:
 ```
 wsub  -lnodes=4:ppn=20  -threaded 4  ...
 ```
 `worker` ensures that all cores are in the CPU set for the job, and will use 4 cores to compute a work item.